gravyboat/salt-book/en/chapter02-masterlessminion/chapter02.rst

     salt-call --local pkg.install vim-enhanced

 Ok so let's break this down, ``salt-call`` was explained above, but when you look at the ``--local`` option it seems as though this is a duplicate of ``salt-call``.
-The key item to remember with ``salt-call`` is that you're executing FROM the minion, you can still rely on data from the master.
+The key item to remember with ``salt-call`` is that you're executing FROM the minion, yet you can still rely on data from the master.
 The ``--local`` option is specifically to run ``salt-call`` locally, as if there was no master running. ``pkg.install`` does exactly what it sounds like, it installs a pkg.
 Keep in mind that when you run something like this from the command line, you're using the module.
 From there we simply provide the command with an option (in this case ``vim-enhanced``) for what we want to install.

 The difference between Salt States, and Salt Modules
 ====================================================